rawidaniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

    * Script that displays the last 10 lines of /etc/passwd.
 6. 5-firstlines
    * Script that displays the first 10 lines of /etc/passwd.
+7. 6-third_line
+   * Script that displays the third line of the file iacta.